Better HomeOwnership Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Better HomeOwnership and to assist in remaining on the Better HomeOwnership Conveyancing Panel.

-Better HomeOwnership Conveyancing Panel: Recently Asked Questions
+Better HomeOwnership Solicitor Panel: Recently Asked Questions

 Read More

-Assuming that your practice in is on the Better HomeOwnership conveyancing panel and you are representing them in relation to a leasehold property, you must report to them if it becomes apparent that the landlord is either absent or insolvent.
+Assuming that your firm in is on the Better HomeOwnership conveyancing panel and you are acting for them in relation to a leasehold property, you must report to them if it becomes apparent that the landlord is either absent or insolvent.
 If Better HomeOwnership are to lend, they may require indemnity insurance.
 In any event,you will need to check Better HomeOwnership’s specific requirements.
 Notwithstanding whether Better HomeOwnership will lend in such circumstances you still need to advise the borrower (unless you are acting for Better HomeOwnership alone) as to the risks of buying a property with an insolvent or absentee landlord.

-You need to contact Better HomeOwnership to obtain standard documents.
-The CML Handbook incorporates an individual question for lenders to reveal who to contact to obtain standard documents.
+You should contact Better HomeOwnership to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has an explicit question for banks to set out who to contact to obtain standard documents.
 Better HomeOwnership in their Part 2’s state:

 Find a Lawyer on the Better HomeOwnership Conveyancing Panel